-8.6.1 Additional Considerations for Illiterate Consenters

-US regulations and the ICH Guideline for GCP specify additional protections that must be in place when obtaining informed consent from illiterate consenters.
-A witness who is literate in the language in which the informed consent discussion is conducted must be present during the entire informed consent process undertaken with an illiterate consenter.
-The ICH guideline identifies an impartial witness as a person who is independent of the study and cannot be unfairly influenced by people involved with the study.
+8.6.1 Additional Considerations for Consenting Persons who are Illiterate which the informed consent discussion is conducted must be present during the entire informed consent process undertaken with a consenter who is illiterate.
+The ICH Guideline identifies an impartial witness as a person who is independent of the study and cannot be unfairly influenced by people involved with the study.
 This witness need not be totally unaffiliated with the study.
 It may be possible, for example, to designate a participant advocate who would be available at each site.
 The witness will sign and date the ICF to attest that the information in the consent form was accurately explained to, and apparently understood by, the consenter, and that informed consent was given freely by the consenter.
-Site SOPs for obtaining informed consent should specify procedures to be followed when obtaining informed consent from illiterate persons and should define who may serve as the witness to the informed consent process.
-Refer to Figure 8-1 for a summary of considerations for obtaining informed consent from illiterate consenters.
-Figure 8-2 provides an example of completion of informed consent signature blocks for illiterate consenters.
+Site SOPs for obtaining informed consent should specify procedures to be followed when obtaining informed consent from persons who are illiterate and should define who may serve as the witness to the informed consent process.
+Refer to Figure 8-1 for a summary of considerations for obtaining informed consent from persons who are illiterate.
+Figure 8-2 provides an example of completion of informed consent signature blocks for consenters who are illiterate.